-We will issue a notice to the borrower that we are looking for a buyer for the property.
+We will issue a notice to the SME that we are looking for a buyer for the property.
 If they are still unable to make repayments, we will allow up to 3 months to identify a buyer before auctioning the property through an auction house.
-Typically, an auction house will take between 6 months to 1 year to sell the property, and the proceeds from the sale will be used to repay the loan.
+Typically, an auction house will take between 6 months to 1 year to sell the property, and the proceeds from the sale will be used to repay the note.
 Our panel lawyers will help us with the process.

 What happens if the proceeds from the property sale exceeds the outstanding due?